c3lang/c3-web/docs/implementation-details/specification.md

 foreach_var       ::= optional_type? "&"?
 IDENTIFIER
 ```

+The expression must be of an *iterable* type.
+The following are natively iterable:

+* arrays, slices, vectors, pointers to arrays, and pointers to vectors;
+* any type that overloads `len` and `[]` (iteration by value);
+* any type that overloads `len` and `&[]` (iteration by reference).

-The expression must denote an iterable: an array, slice, vector, or a type with `@operator(len)` and `@operator([])` defined.
-The loop binds one or two variables for each element of the iterable:
+The loop binds one or two variables:

-* With one variable, that variable binds the element value (or, if prefixed with `&`, a pointer to the element).
+* With one variable, that variable binds the element value.
+If the variable name is prefixed with `&`, the binding is by reference and has pointer-to-element type instead.
-* With two variables, the first binds the index and the second binds the element (or pointer to the element).
+* With two variables, the first binds the loop index and the second binds the element (with the same `&`-reference convention as the single-variable form).

-The optional type on a `foreach_var` is the variable's declared type; if omitted, the type is inferred. `foreach_r` iterates in reverse order.
+The optional type on a foreach variable is the variable's declared type; if omitted, the type is inferred from the iterable's element type.
+A mismatched type triggers an implicit conversion; failure to convert is a compile-time error.

+The index, when present, has type `sz` by default.
+An explicit type on the index variable causes a direct cast of the running index to that type at each iteration.
+The cast may truncate the visible index value but does not affect the iteration itself, and modifying the index variable inside the body has no effect on which element is bound next.

+`foreach_r` iterates in reverse: it starts with the last element and proceeds toward the first.
+For `foreach_r`, the running index begins at `len - 1` and decreases.

 ### Break, continue, nextcase